 Is your estate in order?
-5 things you should know
+Five things you should know

 Ready to suck it up and start planning?
 Here are five things you need to know:

 Think estate planning is just for people with large fortunes to hand down?
 It’s a common mistake.
-Nearly one in five people assume they don’t have enough assets to justify the expense of creating a will.
-But estate plans are for everyone, regardless of how much or how little money you have.
+But estate plans are for everyone, regardless of how much or how little money or property you have.
+And without a will, the loved ones you leave behind have less control over the things you leave behind.

 For most people, estate planning means deciding who will inherit their property.
 But there’s much more to it than that.
 If you become incapacitated during your lifetime, for example, an estate plan lets you decide ahead of time who will manage your finances and make health care decisions for you.
 It also determines how your children will be cared for.